Buying Pots & Pans

 • It’s an expensive material and needs maintaining with a special cleaner as it can tarnish easily

-Choosing your Cookware Coating
+Choosing your cookware coating

 The type of coating your cookware has will impact how food cooks, what foods you can cook with it and how you should care for it